How to Get Smoke Smell Out of Your House

 The bottom line on how to get smoke smell out of your house

 Start by airing out the house in general.
 Then use robust cleaning products to clean all hard surfaces.
 Then wash all carpets and any fabric-covered areas.
 Clean all air ducts and replace air filters.
-To finish the job, you can follow up with an air purifier and an ozone generator.
+To finish the job, you can follow up with an air purifier.

 Frequently Asked Questions

 What percentage of tobacco residue stays in people’s homes?

 Research has found that 70%-90% of nicotine and chemicals can remain as residue inside people’s homes.